 Flash Flood Watch:

-- ...Flash Flood Watch remains in effect through Sunday morning...
+- ...Flash Flood Watch remains in effect through Wednesday evening...
 The Flash Flood Watch continues for

 - Normally dry arroyos and streams could be quickly filled with fast moving water...mud and debris.
 Low water crossing roadways could become impassable.
-Flooding of poorly drained streets and intersections is possible for urban areas.
+People living in flood prone areas should be prepared to take action if rising water is seen.
 Precautionary/preparedness actions...
 A Flash Flood Watch means that conditions may develop that lead to flash flooding.
 Flash flooding is a very dangerous situation.
 You should monitor later forecasts and be prepared to take action should flash flood warnings be issued.
+Hefner